Skip to content

 When trading, it's important to note that the relationship between commodities and stocks is not linear.
 Some commodity prices have an inverse reaction to stocks, while others move in a parallel direction.
 There are several factors that impact the price of the underlying commodities and stocks, such as market forces, weather patterns, and economic and political stability.

-Some of the best performing commodities in 2024 were:
+Some of the best performing commodities over the past year include:

 Below is a selection of several popular ETFs and ETCs:

-- Invesco Physical Gold GBP Hedged ETC — provides investors with exposure to the price of gold by holding allocated gold bullion held in JP Morgan vaults in London.
-This ETC closely tracks the spot price of gold and is backed by physical gold bars, making it a cost-effective way to invest in the metal while avoiding the complexities of futures contracts
+1. Invesco Physical Gold GBP Hedged ETC — provides investors with exposure to the price of gold by holding allocated gold bullion held in JP Morgan vaults in London.
+This ETC closely tracks the spot price of gold and is backed by physical gold bars, making it a cost-effective way to invest in the metal while avoiding the complexities of futures contracts.
+With gold entering 2026 with strong structural tailwinds, this remains a core holding for many commodity investors.

-- Invesco DB Agriculture ETF — offers exposure to a diversified portfolio of agricultural commodities, including cocoa, corn, soybeans and wheat, by tracking the DBIQ Diversified Agriculture Index.
-It provides investors with a way to hedge against inflation or gain exposure to the agricultural sector
+4. Invesco DB Agriculture — offers exposure to a diversified portfolio of agricultural commodities, including cocoa, corn, soybeans and wheat, by tracking the DBIQ Diversified Agriculture Index.
+It provides investors with a way to hedge against inflation or gain exposure to the agricultural sector without having to select individual soft commodity positions.

 Best commodities summed up